Dewb/monome-rack/README.md

 ### How does this work?

-The firmware for the monome modules are written in C for the AVR32 platform.
-(For more details, [go here](https://github.com/monome/libavr32).)
-In this project, these firmware projects are built into separate C shared libraries together with stub I/O implementations for parts of the AVR32 API.
+The firmware for the monome modules are written in C for the AVR32 platform. ([More details here](https://github.com/monome/libavr32).)
+In this project, these firmware repos are built into separate C shared libraries, together with stub I/O implementations for parts of the AVR32 API.
 The Rack plugin will load a new copy of this firmware library into memory for each module that you load, so statics and globals work as expected within each module instance.

 ### Who did this?